 - be prepared to stop at traffic control systems, road works, pedestrian crossings or traffic lights as necessary

-- children, are looking the other way, they may step out into the road without seeing you.
+- try to anticipate what pedestrians and cyclists might do.
+If pedestrians, particularly children, are looking the other way, they may step out into the road without seeing you.

-- not allow yourself to become agitated or involved if someone is behaving badly on the road.
+- do not allow yourself to become agitated or involved if someone is behaving badly on the road.
 This will only make the situation worse.
-Pull over, calm down and, when you feel relaxed, continue your journey
+Pull over, calm down and, when you feel relaxed, continue your journey.

 Safe driving and riding needs concentration.
 Avoid distractions when driving or riding such as